drzhelnov/drzhelnov.github.io/usmle/tcom.md

 **COM6** **Enabling Patient Behaviors**

 **COM7** **Using an Interpreter or Surrogate**

+**Sample COM Lead-ins:**

+> - Which of the following is the most appropriate opening remark to this patient?
+> - Which of the following is the most appropriate response by the provider?
+> - Which of the following statements by the provider is most appropriate to...?

+_Source: [NBME Item-Writing Guide](nbme.org/item-writing-guide), 6th Edition—Version November 2020._

 ## Professionalism, Including Legal and Ethical Issues (PLE) - STEP 2 CK ONLY